xavierraffin/docs-1/docs/pages/tutorials/python.md

 ---

 ### Step 1.3 - Python
+**Important** As of Feb 2020, the Python starter snake runs on Python 3.7.6.
+It's ok to download and use Python 3.8 as long as you don't use any of the brand new features found in python 3.8 (most likely you won't).

 Download and install the latest version of Python 3.8 (https://www.python.org/downloads/)

 **NOTE:** Make sure you check "Add Python 3.8 to PATH" or will have to add the python folder into your PATH environment variable manually.